Washington Wizards: 2019–20

+2019–2023: The Bradley Beal era

 In December 2020, the Wizards traded John Wall and a first-round draft pick to the Houston Rockets for Russell Westbrook.

 In the 2020 NBA draft, the Wizards drafted Deni Avdija and Vít Krejčí; Krejčí's draft rights were later traded to the Oklahoma City Thunder for the rights to Cassius Winston.
 Avdija fractured his ankle in April 2021, effectively ending his season.
+Bradley Beal had a career season, making All-NBA Third Team for the first time of his career.
+Russell Westbrook averaged a triple double for the fourth time in his career, despite not making the All-Star team.

+The Wizards returned to the playoffs this season, but were defeated by the Philadelphia 76ers in five games.

 On June 16, 2021, Brooks and the Wizards agreed to part ways after not being able to agree to a new contract.

 On August 6, 2021, Washington Wizards traded Russell Westbrook, 2024 second-round pick and 2028 second-round pick to the Los Angeles Lakers for Kyle Kuzma, Kentavious Caldwell-Pope and Montrezl Harrell.

 After a hot start to the season, the Wizards record slowly slipped.
 Notable losses include a 35-point lead blown to the Clippers and a loss to the 76ers which started a fight between Kentavious Caldwell-Pope and Montrezl Harrell.
 The Wizard's woes continued as a wrist injury that required surgery kept the team's scoring leader, Beal, out for the remainder of the season.

-The trade deadline of the 2021/22 season saw a major roster change.
-The Wizards acquired All-Star Kristaps Porzingis in a trade for Spencer Dinwiddie and Davis Bertans, a sharpshooter whose 5-year, $80 million contract yielded lackluster results during his time in Washington.
+The trade deadline of the 2021–22 season saw a major roster change.
+The Wizards acquired All-Star Kristaps Porziņģis in a trade for Spencer Dinwiddie and Davis Bertans, a sharpshooter whose 5-year, $80 million contract yielded lackluster results during his time in Washington.

+On April 19, 2023, after a consecutive season of 35-47 and missing the playoffs, the Wizards fired GM Tommy Sheppard.

+2023–present: Rebuild

+During the off-season of the 2023–24 season, the Wizards started a rebuild, trading their franchise player Bradley Beal to the Phoenix Suns for a 12-time All Star Chris Paul and traded Porziņģis to the Celtics in a three-team trade for Tyus Jones, Danilo Gallinari, Mike Muscala and draft picks.
+Chris Paul was then traded to the Warriors for Patrick Baldwin Jr., Jordan Poole, draft picks and cash considerations.

+On January 26, 2024, head coach Wes Unseld Jr. was fired and replaced by assistant coach Brian Keefe for the rest of the season.
+During February, the Wizards became just the 15th team in NBA history to go winless for a month.
+The Wizards finished with a record of 15–67, led in scoring by Kyle Kuzma with 22.2 points per game, his career high, in 70 games.